kshardha/cicdnewman/README.md

 --s3-bucket postman-newman \
 --s3-prefix apistack \
 --output-template-file postman-newman-api-stack-output.yaml

 aws cloudformation deploy \
 --region us-east-1 \
 --template-file postman-newman-api-stack-output.yaml \
 --stack-name postman-newman-api-stack \
 --capabilities CAPABILITY_IAM

-# 02 - use postman to test your api
+# 02 - use postman to test your api via the client and cli

-Via the postman client
+- Via the postman client
+-- create an environment and update postman with your api gateway url.
+-- create 3 separate tests for each endpoint.
+-- export both your postman collection and your environment so you can run via cli.

-Via the CLI
+- Via the CLI

 newman run NewmanAPI.postman_collection.json \
 --environment newman-postman-environment.postman_environment.json \